Frederiksberg IF: History

 The club was founded on 24 February 1913, while the handball department was founded in 1935.

 The women's handball team has won the Danish Women's Handball League 12 times, most of them being in the 1950's, 60's and 70's.
 They last won the Danish championship in 1989.
-They used to have the record for most titles, undtil Viborg HK won their 13th title in the 2009-10 season.
+They used to have the record for most titles, until Viborg HK won their 13th title in the 2009-10 season.
 They still hold the record for most cup titles in Denmark with 11.
 In the 1960's several Frederiksberg based club were dominant in Danish handball.

 From 2002 to 2010 FCK Håndbold played on FIF's license.

 Since 2014, København Håndbold has been playing on FIF's license in the Danish Women's Handball League.

 The club has raised a host of A-national team players on both sides, with Camilla Andersen, Mette Vestergaard, Anne-Marie Nielsen, Toni Røseler Andersen, Bo Spellerberg and Kasper Hvidt as some of the most prominent.